 Mandatory registration would make sense if number plates were also required.
 However, I think this is a very bad idea.
 Number plates were introduced as a way of identifying offenders of the road rules soon after cars — and road rules — were introduced, and it is the same motivation for identification that makes people want bikes to display number plates today.
 Society has survived for quite a long time without requiring equestrians and pedestrians to display number plates.
 It was only when we started to have one and a half tonne lumps of metal hurtling along roads — and the danger this entailed — that it was deemed necessary to be able to identify them.
-It is true that a bicycle at speed can be dangerous (as many in Melbourne are tragically aware), although it’s also true that more people are killed by lightning, and I doubt number plates are needed for identification in serious bike crashes.
+It is true that a bicycle at speed can be dangerous (as many in Melbourne are tragically aware, although you should be more worried about being killed by lightning), but I doubt number plates are needed for identification in serious bike crashes.
 So the historical reason for requiring number plates — because of the danger the vehicle poses — doesn’t exist for bikes.

 The real reason some want bikes to display number plates is so that they can be reported when they do stupid and/or annoying things.
 I can appreciate this, and I would love to see cyclists doing less stupid and annoying things on the road, but I doubt it would help much.
 Drivers of cars don’t always behave perfectly despite having number plates, and they wouldn’t make all cyclists start following the road rules perfectly either.
 And it’s hard to imagine the seemingly chronically understaffed police force acting on the vast majority of complaints they would receive about cyclists — they don’t about cars.
 And if number plates are to exist for the reason of identifying bad behaviour of groups of people, I can think of other groups for whom it would be nice to be able to identify on the street (such as people who have been drinking).
 Some lawmakers in the US (both in New Jersey and New York) have recently proposed that bikes display number plates, but the proposals were met with widespread derision and never made it very far.